buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 Congrations on finishing the course!

-Please take a moment to take [the end of class survey](https://docs.google.com/forms/d/e/1FAIpQLSepNkP2avoYW2wVFFV8p2aCcA1Jy90dstuPwN3x62Ns00CS3Q/viewform?usp=pp_url&entry.893674714=Buddhism+101).
+Please take a moment to take [the end of class survey](https://docs.google.com/forms/d/e/1FAIpQLSepNkP2avoYW2wVFFV8p2aCcA1Jy90dstuPwN3x62Ns00CS3Q/viewform?usp=pp_url&entry.893674714=The+Early+Buddhist+Texts).
 Your feedback is vital to making these courses good.
 Thank you!

+{% include generic_further_reading.md %}